bryanmgee/new-taxa-in-fancy-journals/README.md

 There are two data files in this repository:
 1. *input-data.csv*: This is the data in the original collected format.
 You will need this if you want to re-run the code.
-2. *df-classified.csv*: This is the data in the final output version after taxonomic rank information has been compiled, manual clean-up and augmentation has been performed, and the semi-haphazard classification scheme described below has been applied.
+2. *{date}_df-classified.csv*: This is the data in the final output version after taxonomic rank information has been compiled, manual clean-up and augmentation has been performed, and the semi-haphazard classification scheme described below has been applied.
 You don't need this to re-run the code unless you skip to the plotting part.
 It will otherwise be regenerated if you run the first two scripts.

 ## Methods
 ### Article identification